 During one "Title Sequence", Drew took the suggestion of "Cosby and Hitler" as two unlikely roommates.
 But Keith Richmond shot down this suggestion and made Drew get a different suggestion from the audience.
 Drew reluctantly used the suggestion "Cosby and the Insurance Salesman".
 However, due to this, the cast continued to reference Hitler throughout the episode anyway:

-During "Title Sequence", Ryan randomly made a "Heil Hitler" salute and shared a laugh with Colin.
+During "Title Sequence", Ryan randomly did a "Heil Hitler" salute.

 Three times in "Scenes From a Hat".
 "How the cast of Baywatch would react to actual emergencies" featured the gag of using their breasts as a flotation device, prompting Drew to snark, "You can do that, but whatever you do, don't fucking make fun of Hitler.", to audience applause.
 The very next suggestion was Wayne imitating Hitler.
 Finally, during the suggestion "If Tarzan and Tonto were roommates", Brad (playing Tonto) said, "Will you go upstairs and tell Hitler to be quiet?"

 In a Hoedown about directors, Ryan's verses received a standing ovation: